 These reactions usually resolve within 1-2 days and do not require special treatment.

-With the massive use of Vaxigrip, in very rare cases, there were
+With the mass use of Vaxigrip, in very rare cases there were

 the following adverse reactions: